sg-crest A Singapore Government Agency Website

 Judge's decision What it means

 Appeal is allowed You get some or all of the changes you asked for.
-For example, your conviction is set aside, the sentence is reduced or changed, or the court order is reversed or altered.
+For example, your conviction is set aside, the sentence is reduced or altered, or the court order is reversed or altered.

 Appeal is dismissed There are no changes to the original court's decision.